gilch/hissp/docs/macro_tutorial.rst

                    `(:* ,'Xi)))
         ,expr))

-We splice the logic that makes the numbered parameters into the new parameters tuple.
+We splice the result of the logic that made the numbered parameters from the old version into the new parameters tuple.
 Following that is the colon separator.
 Remember that it's always allowed in Hissp's lambda forms, even if you don't need it,